ghostfreeman/volcanolairwebsigh/content/policy/community-code-of-conduct.md

 A troll is a member who starts flame wars or intentionally upsets other members by posting inflammatory, digressive, extraneous, or off-topic messages to provoke members into displaying emotional responses and normalizing tangential discussion either for the troll's amusement or a specific gain.

-The determination of whether a message is trolling is often a subjective assessment by the moderation team, but there is a specific situation where the Discord has a zero-tolerance policy where:
+The determination of whether a message is trolling is often a subjective assessment by the moderation team, but there is a specific situation where the Forum or Discord has a zero-tolerance policy where:

 1. A message which is perceived and reported as trolling,
-2. Is posted by a non-contributing member with little to no other engagement elsewhere in the Discord, and,
+2. Is posted by a non-contributing member with little to no other engagement elsewhere on the Forums or Discord, and,
 3. Is posted via a deliberately fake account.

-Content posted in this fashion results in a no-warning ban of the offending account from the Discord.
+Content posted in this fashion results in a no-warning ban of the offending account from the Forums and/or Discord.
 Trolling which does not meet this high bar is managed via the usual content review process.

 ### The Bottom Lines